resolator/carotid-seg/README.md

 # carotid-seg

 ## 1. Task description
-Localize a carotid on a ultrasound image.
+Localize a carotid on an ultrasound image.
 A largest carotid should be detected after bifurcation.

 An example of input image: